jeffdgr8/kotbase/docs/documents.md

 Kotlin users can also take advantage of `Flow`s to monitor for changes.

-The following methods show how to watch for document changes in a given database or for changes to a specific document.
+The following methods show how to watch for document changes in a given collection or for changes to a specific document.

-=== "Database Changes"
+=== "Collection Changes"

     ```kotlin
-    val dbChanges: Flow<List<String>> = database.databaseChangeFlow()
+    val collChanges: Flow<List<String>> = collection.collectionChangeFlow()
         .map { it.documentIDs }
     ```

 === "Document Changes"

     ```kotlin
-    val docChanges: Flow<DocumentChange> = database.documentChangeFlow("1001")
+    val docChanges: Flow<DocumentChange> = collection.documentChangeFlow("1001")
         .mapNotNull { change ->
             change.takeUnless {
-                database.getDocument(it.documentID)?.getString("owner").equals(owner)
+                collection.getDocument(it.documentID)?.getString("owner").equals(owner)
             }
         }
     ```